ImagenWebPro/Carbonator/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## How It Works

+Carbonator uses a basic set of equations to model the climate system's evolution over time.
+By simplifying the complex interactions found in full-scale climate models, it provides meaningful insights into key global trends without the computational overhead.